A Notice of Arbitration: What You Should Know

 “(a) Arbitration under an arbitration provision in a contract shall be initiated by the initiating party (“claimant”) filing with the AAA a Demand for Arbitration, the administrative filing fee, and a copy of the applicable arbitration agreement from the parties’ contract which provides for the arbitration.
 A copy of the applicable arbitration agreement from the parties’ contract, which provides for arbitration.

-(b) Arbitration pursuant to a court order shall be initiated by the initiating party filing with the AAA a Demand for Arbitration, the administrative filing fee, and a copy of any applicable arbitration agreement from the parties’ contract which provides for arbitration….
+(b) Arbitration under a court order shall be initiated by the initiating party filing with the AAA a Demand for Arbitration, the administrative filing fee, and a copy of any applicable arbitration agreement from the parties’ contract providing arbitration….

 i.
 The filing party shall include a copy of the court order.

-d) Parties to any existing dispute who have not previously agreed to use these rules may commence an arbitration under these rules by filing a written submission agreement and the administrative filing fee.
+d) Parties to any existing dispute who have not previously agreed to use these rules may commence arbitration by filing a written submission agreement and paying the administrative filing fee.
 To the extent that the parties’ submission agreement contains any variances from these rules, such variances should be clearly stated in the Submission Agreement.

 i. the name of each party;